ayiemba/MpesaLib/README.md

         //code omitted for brevity
 ```

-* To use Send Request to LipaNaMpesaOnline, initialize the LipaNaMpesaOnline object by providing values for it's properties
+* To Send payment Request using LipaNaMpesaOnline, initialize the LipaNaMpesaOnline data transfer object as follows.
+The DTOs are in namespace ```using MpesaLib.Models;```

 ```c#
       LipaNaMpesaOnline lipaonline = new LipaNaMpesaOnline